mielka/yoronchizu2024-data/README.md

 The front end was redeveloped from scratch to suit Japan's context.
 Analysis of JAPAN CHOICE's user access revealed that 85% of the 3 million unique users accessed election information via mobile devices, necessitating optimization for small smartphone screens.

 Additional features include:
-- Visualization of party stances using party icons
+- Visualization of political party stances using party icons
 - AI-driven explanations of opinion clusters
-- Rapid updates of user opinions on the map
+- Rapid updates of user opinion position on the map

-## Visualization of Party Stances Using Party Icons
+## Visualization of Political Party Stances Using Party Icons
 The Public Opinion Map extracted voting issues directly from party manifestos.
-Each party’s stance—support, opposition, or neutrality—on each issue was encoded into data.
-This information was used to overlay party stances on the user opinion distribution scatterplot.
+Each party’s stance —support, opposition, or neutral— on each issue was encoded into data.
+This information was used to overlay political parties stances on the user opinion distribution scatterplot.

 ![](/images/readme_icons.png)